 Swisscom has no direct control over indirect emissions in the supply chain.
-However, it does have the means to exert influence by promoting joint efforts by suppliers through the Global e-Sustainability Initiative (GeSI), the Joint Audit Cooperation (JAC) and the Carbon Disclosure Project (CDP).
-In the year under review, Swisscom continued its cooperation with the CDP.
+However, it does have the means to exert influence by promoting joint efforts by suppliers through collaboration with the Global e-Sustainability

+Initiative (GeSI), the Joint Audit Cooperation (JAC) and especially the Carbon Disclosure Project (CDP).
 The CDP is a non-profit organisation founded in 2000.
 The organisation encourages companies to publish relevant environmental data, including data on harmful greenhouse gas emissions and water consumption.
 Once a year, the CDP, on behalf of investors, uses standardised questionnaires to collect information and data from companies on a voluntary basis as regards CO2 emissions, climate risks and reduction goals and strategies.
 The CDP maintains the world's largest database of this kind.

 As part of its cooperation with the CDP, Swisscom contacted and surveyed 78 (prior year: 77) of its key suppliers.
 The suppliers surveyed have a high order volume (61%) or a high degree of environmental relevance.
-The response rate was 92% (prior year: 91%), which again allowed the survey to be brought to a successful conclusion.
-In the fourth quarter of 2019, the CDP analysed the responses and applied a scoring system to rate the suppliers who took part.
-The results are partially incorporated into the E-TASC platform from EcoVadis and used as a basis on which to comprehensively assess Swisscom's key suppliers.
-As the emissions and results of the individual suppliers are available on the CDP platform, Swisscom does not publish any further details.
+The response rate was 92% (prior year: 91%), which again allowed the survey to be brought to a successful conclusion

-As part of its new CR Strategy 2025, Swisscom is once again pursuing a defined target in the area of climate protection.
-As the supply chain is responsible for a major portion of Scope 3 emissions, $\mathrm{CO_2}$ emissions in the supply chain play a fundamental role in climate protection.
-Swisscom again took part in the Action Exchange Program (AEP) in 2020 as part of its work with the CDP and defined specific development plans with individual suppliers.
+As part of its new CR Strategy 2025, Swisscom is pursuing yet another defined target in the area of climate protection.
+As the supply chain is responsible for a major portion of Scope 3 emissions, those CO2 emissions play a fundamental role in climate protection.
+Swisscom again took part in the Action Exchange Program (AEP) in 2021 as part of its work with the CDP and defined specific development plans with individual suppliers.
 Thanks to the emission data that the CDP collects from suppliers, Swisscom has a reliable basis for determining reduction targets for itself as well as for its key suppliers.

-4.3.
-Savings by customers (enabling effects through the portfolio)
+4.3 Savings by customers (enabling effects through the portfolio)

-Customers can reduce their emissions by using the sustainable portfolio made available to them by Swisscom.
-The sustainable portfolio offers seven types of savings:
+Customers reduce their emissions by using the sustainable portfolio made available to them by Swisscom.
+This portfolio offers seven types of savings: